Last updated on December 23rd, 2024 at 11:30 pm

 Higher Prices: As I mentioned earlier, when a tariff is placed on goods, companies commonly pass on the added cost to consumers.
 This means you might see higher prices on everything from electronics to clothing, food, and even your morning coffee if it’s imported.

-Less Variety: When tariffs are imposed on certain imports, it can lead to fewer choices on store shelves.
+Less Variety: When they are imposed on certain imports, it can lead to fewer choices on store shelves.
 For instance, if a popular foreign brand is hit with a tariff, it might be removed from the market entirely or replaced by a more expensive, less competitive alternative.

-Changes in Trade: Sometimes, tariffs prompt countries to look elsewhere for goods.
+Changes in Trade: Sometimes, they prompt countries to look elsewhere for goods.
 For example, if the U.S. imposes tariffs on Chinese products, China might turn to other markets like Europe or Southeast Asia, which could result in changing global trade patterns.

 Potential Job Impact: Tariffs can sometimes lead to job gains in certain domestic industries, especially if foreign goods are priced out of the market and more American-made products are purchased.
 However, this effect isn’t always straightforward, and in some cases, job losses can occur if the cost of production becomes too expensive due to tariffs on key materials.